hashicorp/consul/website/source/docs/agent/checks.html.md

   TLS certificate is expected.
 Certificate verification can be turned off by setting the `tls_skip_verify` field to `true` in the check definition.

+* <a name="alias"></a>Alias - These checks alias the health state another Consul node or service.
+The state of the check will be updated asynchronously, but is nearly instant.
+For aliased services on the same agent, the local state is monitored and no additional network resources are consumed.
+For other services and nodes, the check maintains a blocking query over the agent's connection with a current server and allows stale requests.
+If there are any errors in watching the aliased node or service, the check will be unhealthy.
+For the blocking query, the check will use the ACL token set on the service definition, otherwise falling back to the default ACL token set with the agent (`acl_token`).

 ## Check Definition

 A script check: